 Birthday celebrations can be a little more challenging than work anniversaries.
 Some people would rather not bring attention to their birthday, and it’s important to respect their preference.
 The easiest way to know someone’s preferences for celebrating their birthday is to ask during their onboarding.

-Shoutouts are a simple, direct, powerful, and diverse methods for giving recognition.
+Shoutouts are simple, direct, powerful, and diverse methods for giving recognition.
 They can be given verbally in person, over the phone, on a video call, on Slack or Teams, on your company intranet, on a bulletin board, or tucked into a paper airplane, just to name a few.

 Recognition by senior leadership is often delivered during an all-hands meeting, or in a company-wide update.
 Individuals are sometimes singled out for an outstanding achievement; however, it’s much more common to see senior leadership recognition be given at the department or team level.